NorthernMan54/homebridge-alexa/README.md

 brightness is included.
 * This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
+* The plugin does not need to be installed in your 'main' homebridge instance.
+It can be installed in a standalone 'Homebridge' instance beside your main instance.

 Alexa device names are the same as the homebridge device names.